 Tip: Give your parent environment a recognizable name that describes what you intend to use ephemeral environments for.
 Examples might include “Pull request environments” or “Test environments”.

-Octopus will automatically provision a new ephemeral environment for you from releases in your project.
+When auto deployment is configured, Octopus will automatically create a new ephemeral environment for you from releases in your project.
 The name of each environment can be configured using an Environment Name Template.
 Templates support the same powerful syntax as Variables.
 Any system variable for a release can be used as part of the template.

 Tips: